Justin-Randall/ElasticTelemetry/README.md

 ## Usage in Code

+Note: By default, the module startup does nothing if UE_BUILD_SHIPPING is defined.
+It will need to be manually changed to allow shipping builds to use this plugin.

 The plugin can include "headers" with each JSON log payload.
 Some useful defaults already enabled are a SessionID GUID, local computer user and machine name.
 Other cases may be to also assign mutiplayer session IDs so all players in the same match can be grouped when performing log filtering.

 To add a custom header, let's use the SessionID as an example: